eenndan/predicting-housing-prices/README.md

 #output your choices.
 Change the name of the file to your "lastname_firstname.csv"
 write.csv(oos,"Daniil_Ennus.csv", row.names = FALSE)

-# check that I picked 200 investments
+# check that I picked 200 investments as said in the assignment
 sum(oos$buy) # == 200
 ```